Fiona1729/Fiona1729.github.io/_tabs/about.md

 title: About
 icon: fas fa-info-circle
 order: 4
+math: true
 ---

 Hello, I'm Fiona.

-I'm a mathematics student interested in stable homotopy theory and low dimensional topology, as well as mathematical physics, especially quantum computing and TQFTs.
+I'm a mathematics PhD student broadly interested in applying homotopy theory to mathematical physics, mostly from the perspective of cohesive $(\infty,1)$-topoi and differential cohomology, as well as Calabi-Yau $A_\infty$ categories and Floer homology.

-I was formerly in information security, and I still have an interest in formal verification and hardware security.
+I was formerly in information security, and I still maintain some interest in formal verification and formal methods in software.
+This is mostly in the form of category theory intersecting type theory, with the MSP group at the University of Strathclyde.

-I play a variety of video games, mostly Team Fortress 2 and osu.

-I plan on this site to mostly be an area for me to sketch out things I'm working with or thinking about, and hopefully provide some helpful expository content along the way.
+## Talks
+- *The Eilenberg-Steenrod cohomology axioms and Generalised (Co)homology Axioms* at Adams Blue Book seminar with University of Chicago
+- *Topological Quantum Field Theories and Frobenius Algebras* at CU Boulder SPS Seminar
+- *Differential/Persistent Cohomology and Cohesive Topos Theory* at VERSES AI Research Summit

+## Conferences
+- Competed in HackFortress competition at DEFCON 2023
+- Homotopical Methods in Fixed Point Theory - CU Boulder - July 11, 2022
+- Geometry and Topology meet Data Analysis and Machine Learning - Northeastern University - June 8, 2023
+- Theoretical Advanced Study Institute in Particle Theory - CU Boulder - June 5, 2023
+- Applied Category Theory - University of Maryland - July 31st, 2023
+- VERSES AI Research Summit - Brocket Hall, UK - Oct 9th, 2023